leoxshn/uranium_old/README.md

-### Uranium
+# Uranium
+Made with LWJGL

-this is the client software for my failed attempt at a voxel
+this is the client software for my failed attempt at a voxel, hope it's usefull for you

+### License
+MIT, do whatever you want with the software